Git Fetch vs Pull: Which Command Should You Use More Often?

 - Use

-for cleaner history - Check
+git pull --rebasefor cleaner history - Check

-after pulling - Have a rollback plan for conflicts
+git statusafter pulling - Have a rollback plan for conflicts

-If You Prefer git fetch
+If You Prefer git fetch:

 - Review changes before integrating